newrelic/nri-kubernetes/internal/testutil/datagen/README.md

   - etcd `/metrics`
   - scheduler `/metrics`

-It will do this by spawning a privileged, `hostNetwork` `alpine:latest` pod in the cluster and running itself from inside, (the scraper pod).
+It will do this by spawning a privileged, `hostNetwork` `alpine:latest` pod (the _scraper pod_) in the cluster and running itself from inside.

 ## Usage